 – The deal is risky precisely because of that $20 million.
 (My guess, remember.)
 Whenever the price is sooooooo close to the expected value, the deal is by nature risky.
 And we know it is close because Apple and Amazon were aggressively bidding on it too.
 And since Rian Johnson and team likely chose the highest bidder, they probably got the deal closest to the “expected value” of this bundle of rights (remember, it could go from literally just the two sequels up to owning the entire series now).
 This is called, in economics, the “winner’s curse”.
 If you have a lot of bidders on something, the odds increase that the winner of the auction likely overpaid.
 To return it to the “risk” framing, the more bidders, with the more deep pockets, the riskier the deal will be.

-– It is also fascinating that it was three big tech companies that were the final three rumored bidders.
+– It’s also fascinating that it was three big tech companies that were rumored to be the final three bidders.
 If I could, I’d love a machine that would allow me to send news stories to analysts/opinion makers stripped of key details.
 (The dream would be for film criticism.
-Like you could send a film to a critic and say, “What do you think?” but they’d have no idea who directed it, do you think that would change some opinions?)
-In this case, I’m convinced that some analysts who praised this deal would have excoriated it, if they first were told it was done by Warner Bros or Disney.
+Like you could send a film to a critic and say, “What do you think?”, but they’d have no idea who directed it.
+Do you think that would change some opinions?)
+In this case, I’m convinced that some analysts who praised this deal would have excoriated it if they first were told it was made by Warner Bros. or Disney.
 In other words, the same deal becomes a genius deal if a Big Tech firm does it, but disastrous if a legacy media firm does it.
-Obviously, I can’t prove this hypothetical, but in many cases I think it’s true.
+Obviously, I can’t prove this hypothetical, but in many cases, I think it’s true.
 And bad analysis.

 Other Contenders for Most Important Story

 Let’s do some quick hits and wrap this thing up.